 After a two-game appetizer on Thursday and a 14-game schedule on Friday, Saturday brings us our first full slate of the 2020 season.
 It only took an extra four months to get here.
 With all 30 teams suiting up, there's a little something for everyone, as Saturday features multiple aces, some exciting but volatile young arms, and even former first-round pick Brady Singer making his major league debut.
 It's going to be a good weekend.

-Here's a look at Saturday's top streaming options, focusing on players rostered in less than 50% of ESPN leagues.
+Here's a look at the top streaming plays of the day, focusing on players rostered in fewer than 50% of ESPN leagues.